thejspr/jekyll-scaffold.thejspr.com/README.md

-# Jekyll scaffold with Sass and CoffeeScript
+# Jekyll with Sass and CoffeeScript

-This repos contains a light-weight setup I use for building static sites.
-It is built upon the wonderful [Jekyll](http://jekyllrb.com/) and supports [Sass](http://sass-lang.com/) and [CoffeeScript](http://coffeescript.org/).
+This repo contains a light-weight setup I use for building static sites.
+It is built upon the wonderful [Jekyll](http://jekyllrb.com/) with support for [Sass](http://sass-lang.com/) and [CoffeeScript](http://coffeescript.org/).

 ## Installation